bnb-chain/bnb-chain.github.io/docs/wallet_api.md

 # Binance Wallet API

-Binance Chain Wallet injects a global API into websites visited by its users at `window.BinanceChain`.
+BNB Chain Wallet injects a global API into websites visited by its users at `window.BinanceChain`.

 This API specification borrows heavily from API MetaMask provided, considering the massive adoption.
-So Web3 site developers can easily connect their dApps with the Binance Chain Wallet.
+So Web3 site developers can easily connect their dApps with the BNB Chain Wallet.
 The APIs allow websites to request users' Binance Smart Chain addresses, read data from the blockchain the user is connected to, and prompt the users to sign messages and transactions.

-The presence of the provider object `window.BinanceChain` indicates a Binance Chain/Binance Smart Chain user.
+The presence of the provider object `window.BinanceChain` indicates a Beacon Chain/Binance Smart Chain user.

 The API this extension wallet provides includes API specified by [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193) and API defined by [MetaMask](https://docs.metamask.io/guide/ethereum-provider.html) (including some massively relied legacy ones).

 ## Development Progress
-Currently (version 1.112.8) as Binance Chain Wallet natively supports Binance Chain, we are planning to open a series of APIs for dApp developers to interact with Binance Chain.
-At the end of the day, most [APIs available in Binance Chain javascript sdk](https://github.com/binance-chain/javascript-sdk/tree/master/docs) would be available.
+Currently (version 1.112.8) as BNB Chain Wallet natively supports Beacon Chain, we are planning to open a series of APIs for dApp developers to interact with Beacon Chain.
+At the end of the day, most [APIs available in Beacon Chain javascript sdk](https://github.com/binance-chain/javascript-sdk/tree/master/docs) would be available.

 Currently, only the following is supported:
 * [`transfer`](https://github.com/binance-chain/javascript-sdk/tree/master/docs#transfer-tokens)